 An example of IVA mis-selling

 Debt advisers can’t give details about actual cases because of client confidentiality.
-But I can show you the email I was sent by an FCA authorised firm and share what happened when I mystery shopped them.
+But I can show you an extract from the email I was sent by an FCA authorised firm.
+I have told the FCA who this firm is, but I will just call them XXX here.

 The marketing email